danbev/learning-wasi/notes/component-model.md

 ```
 pattern something = [1, 2]
 ```
-This has a pattern-name which is 'something' and the inner-type here would be list of patterns, which contains primordial-pattern vairants type integers.
+This has a pattern name which is 'something' and the inner-type here would be list of patterns, which contains primordial-pattern variant type of integers.

 This would match a input of  [1, 2].